-IMPACT ON RECOVERY BOILER EMISSIONS
+IMPACTS ON RECOVERY BOILER EMISSIONS

-Burning non-condensable gases in a recovery boiler may affect the emissions from the recovery boiler.
-Burning non-condensable gases may reduce the carbonate content and pH value of the ash salts in the recovery boiler.
-The extra sulphur supplied to the fire chamber along with the non-condensable gases can first be seen in the ash salts entering the electrostatic precipitators with the non-condensable gases as carbonate is replaced by sulphate.
-When the carbonate is used up, the surplus sulphide forms SO2.

-Effects on the recovery boiler’s sulphur emissions
+Incineration of NCG in the recovery boiler may affect recovery boiler emissions.
+Incineration of NCG may reduce the carbonate content and pH value of the recovery boiler precipitator ash.
+The additional sulphur in NCG is first seen as replacement of carbonate with sulphate in the electrostatic precipitator ash.
+When the carbonate content becomes low, the remaining sulphur will form SO2.
+Impacts on the recovery boiler’s sulphur emissions

-The extra sulphur contained by non-condensable gases always increases the sulphate content in the recovery boiler ash, and as such may reduce its pH value.
-If the carbonate buffer is insufficient, the SO2 emissions of the boiler may increase.
-The boiler’s SO2 emissions are affected by the high sulphidity level of the mill, low dry solids and heat value levels of black liquor, and low boiler load.

-Non-condensable gases should not be burned using a recovery boiler that already contains significant sulphide emissions.
-In such cases, a separate burning location with sulphur collection, e.g. a separate boiler, is recommended for the non-condensable gases.
+The extra sulphur contained in NCG always raises the sulphate content of recovery boiler ash and may therefore reduce its pH.
+Therefore, if there is not a sufficient carbonate buffer, the boiler’s SO2 emissions may increase.
+Mills with high sulphidity, low black liquor dry solids content, low heat value of liquor and low boiler load affect the boiler’s SO2 emissions.
+NCG should not be incinerated in a recovery boiler that already has significant sulphur emissions.
+When this is the case, a separate burning location, equipped with sulphur recovery, e.g., a separate incinerator, is recommended for the NCGs.

-Effects on the recovery boiler’s TRS emissions
+Impacts on the recovery boiler’s TRS emissions

-In modern boilers with effective mixing of fuel and air and an NCG system that works as intended, the TRS emissions of the boiler will not increase significantly as long as the non-condensable gases are directed to a zone with a minimum temperature of 900°C. In practice, the effect measured is a few tenths of ppm.
+In modern boilers with effective mixing of fuel and air and an NCG system that functions according to design specifications, the boiler’s TRS emissions are not significantly increased as long as the non-condensable gases are fed to a combustion zone where the temperature is at least 900°C. In practice, the impact on total emission flow has been measured to be a few tenths of ppm.

 However, TRS and SO2 emissions are possible if the burning of concentrated non-condensable gases begins at a low boiler load.
-If diluted non-condensable gases are supplied above the liquor injectors, it is possible that some non-condensable gases will travel along the cold walls without reacting.
+If diluted non-condensable gases are fed above the liquor sprayer level, it is possible that some non-condensable gases will travel along the cold walls without reacting.

-Effects on the recovery boiler becoming blocked
+Impacts on the recovery boiler fouling

 See Section 3.1.
-Effects on the recovery boiler’s sulphur emissions
+Impacts on the recovery boiler’s sulphur emissions

-If the conditions for burning non-condensable gases in the recovery boiler are not optimal and SO2 emissions are produced, the digesting surface, economisers and electrostatic precipitators may become blocked.
-The system also becomes more susceptible to corrosion if the ash remains at a low pH value for a long time.

-Effects on the recovery boiler’s NOx emissions
+If the combustion conditions for NCG in the recovery boiler are not optimal and SO2 emissions are generated, there is a risk that boiler bank, economizers, and electrostatic precipitator may get fouled.
+Additionally, the system becomes more susceptible to corrosion if low ash pH prevails for long period. .Impacts on the recovery boiler’s NOx emissions

-Liquid methanol and stripper off gases, in particular, contain nitrogenous compounds.
+Especially liquid methanol and stripper off gases contain nitrogen compounds.
 The nitrogen is mostly present as ammonia.
-The diluted non-condensable gases in a causticizing plant contain ammonia.
+The diluted non-condensable gases from the causticizing plant contain ammonia.

-In practice, the nitrogenous compounds in wood dissolve into the alkaline liquor almost completely in normal digestion.
-As such, they move to the evaporator via black liquor and further into the recovery boiler.
-In a recovery boiler, about a third of the nitrogen in black liquor typically turns into nitric oxide and forms NOx emissions in flue gases.
+In normal cooking, organic nitrogen compounds in the wood dissolve more or less completely in the alkaline cooking liquor and are thus transferred as part of the black liquor to the evaporation plant and further to the recovery boiler.
+In a recovery boiler, about a third of the nitrogen in black liquor typically oxidizes into nitric oxide and forms flue gas NOx emissions.

-The other significant part of the organic nitrogen in black liquor is formed in the bottom smelt of the recovery boiler as sodium cyanate, NaOCN.
-The cyanate nitrogen in the smelt moves into green liquor, along with other salts in the smelt, in which the cyanate nitrogen transforms into ammonia as a result of alkaline hydrolysis.
+The other significant fraction of the organic nitrogen in black liquor is transferred into the recovery boiler smelt as sodium cyanate, NaOCN.
+The cyanate nitrogen in the smelt passes into the green liquor through the dissolving tank along with other salts in the smelt.
+In the green liquor, alkaline hydrolysis gradually transforms cyanate nitrogen into ammonia.